March 9, 2018

 - Requesting an independent medical examination for an employee just because they were off sick for a couple of days

 Are your actions reasonable?

 Confused?
 No need to be.
 If you want to know whether what you’re doing is reasonable you first need to step back and assess what you’re doing objectively.
-When you do, think about the context of what’s happened and what the people involved know and don’t know.
+In doing this, reflect on the context of what’s happened, including what the people involved know or don’t know.
 Gather the facts, and ensure the issues are well understood.

 Also, consider the employee themselves and what impact your action is likely to have on them.
 Remember to be hard on the issue, not on the person.

 Make sure you understand your organisation’s policies and procedures well enough to be sure you are complying with them; ensure that you carry out any investigations both fairly and in a timely manner.

 And, finally, if you’re not sure whether action you or your managers have taken or plan to take is reasonable, consider them in the context of what an objective person would do, and what the outcome (including any risk of a claim) could be.